MooersLab/MooersLab/README.md

 ### Writing log for planning manuscripts

 - [Writing Log template in LaTeX](https://github.com/MooersLab/writingLogTemplate).
-The favored format.
-LaTeX beginning users can use this document easily on Overleaf without any configuration.
+This is the favored format.
+LaTeX beginning users can easily use this document on Overleaf without any configuration.
 - [Writing log template in Org-mode](https://github.com/MooersLab/writingLogTemplateInOrg) Has all of the features of the LaTeX variant.
 Favored by many Emacs users.
 Org-mode is a powerful analog of markdown that can interpret LaTeX code blocks.
 Org-mode is vastly more capable than markdown.
 The coolest feature is tables that act like spreadsheets.
 If you are already comfortable with LaTeX, org-mode will be a step backward for writing documents.
 Nonetheless, it is still useful for literate programming (or interactive computational narratives) but the interactive display of large images has to be done in separate buffers.
 Org-roam is useful for knowledge base management, although Obsidian provides a cleaner experience.
 I still have trouble with org-agenda.
 Few people seem to have mastered it.
 - [Writing log template in reStructuredText](https://github.com/MooersLab/writing-log-rst) reStructuredText is used by programmers for documentation.
 - [Writing log template in Markdown](https://github.com/MooersLab/writing-log-md) Markdown variant.
 Rendered to PDF by most good text editors.